Marc-B-Reynolds/Marc-B-Reynolds.github.io/_drafts/slerp.md

 {% endhighlight %}

 \\
-Sadly this last version explodes when 'd' is approaching zero.
+Sadly this last version explodes when 'd' is approaching zero[^refprob].
 This is easy enough to fix but this section is already getting a bit ridiculous..and for that matter 'd' approaching zero is pretty ridiculous as well.
 Let's move on.

 <br>